- Nelson McCormick

 - Release Date

-Prom Night spends 87-minutes of its 88-minute running time building to its climax, which feels substandard beyond the laziness of your normal horror remake.
-Based on a 1980 slasher, not even viewers looking for cheap thrills and buckets of blood will be satisfied.
+Prom Night spends 87 minutes of its 88-minute running time building to its climax, which feels substandard beyond the laziness of your normal horror remake.
+Based on a 1980 slasher, the movie won’t even satisfy viewers looking for cheap thrills and buckets of blood.
 The rating was reduced to PG-13, leaving the blood on the cutting room floor (until the inevitable Unrated DVD hits stores).
 But at least teens will rush out for a big opening weekend, after which, this prom queen will be dumped and forgotten.

 The story centers on high-school senior Donna (Brittany Snow).
 She lives with her aunt and uncle, barely coping because three years ago an obsessed teacher named Richard Fenton (Johnathon Schaech) murdered her family.
 Finally getting over the tragedy, Donna and her two spunky friends, Lisa (Dana Davis) and Claire (Jessica Stroup), prepare for the night of their lives: Prom Night (cue music: dun-dun-dunnnnn).
 Along with her boyfriend Bobby (Scott Porter), Donna and the trio of couples arrives at Bridgeport High’s big night via limousine, greeted with, I kid you not, red carpets and a twenty-person crowd cheering behind velvet ropes.
 Are all the members of the graduating class celebrities?

 Meanwhile, at police headquarters, Detective Nash (James Ransone) gets a call that Fenton escaped from maximum security prison three days ago.
 He could be anywhere.
 Hanging up the phone before getting an explanation as to why no one was informed about Fenton’s escape for three days, Nash posts plain-clothes officers around the luxurious hotel where Donna’s prom proceeds happily.
 No one wants to tell Donna that the man who killed her entire family, and probably plans on killing her, is out of prison and likely in the area.
 Why?
 Because it’s her senior prom!
 No doubt they regret that decision when the body count begins to grow.